NikeStyleProject/ferris-voice-assistant/README.md

 # Rust - Voice Assistant: About🧿
 Introducing "Rust" - Your Advanced Voice Assistant, Powered by Rust.

-Meet "Rust", a crab, that can:
+Meet "Rust", a crab, that can: /nTalk with you,
-Talk with you,
 Play games,
 Fix your Rust code,
 Use voice commands to use your PC